rrwick/SRST2-table-from-assemblies/README.md

-# SRST2 results from assemblies
+# SRST2 table from assemblies

 This is a tool for conducting a gene screen on assemblies.
 It produces a table which mimics the format of [SRST2](https://github.com/katholt/srst2)'s compiled results.